Estate and Gift Tax and Estate Planning

 The federal gift tax is applicable only to transfers of assets made by individuals during their lifetimes.
 The federal gift tax consequences of an individual’s transfers are determined on an annual basis.
 When an individual makes gifts in a particular year, a gift tax may be assessed only on the portion treated as taxable gifts.
 Under federal law, the amount of an individual’s taxable gifts in any year is equal to the total amount of gifts made by him or her during the year less applicable deductions.
 For example, a gift to a charity is normally deductible.
 In addition, gifts that qualify for an exclusion, such as the annual exclusion, are not counted in computing the total amount of gifts made by a person during a year.

 Under applicable law, gifts made by a donor to any person in a calendar year are not included to the extent that the gifts do not exceed the amount of the annual exclusion for that year.
-The amount of the annual exclusion is $14,000.00 for 2014 and 2015.
-When a donor makes gifts to any person in 2014 or 2015, the first $14,000.00 of those gifts is not treated as a taxable gift.
-A donor can therefore give $14,000.00 to each of any number of persons without being treated as having made any gifts for gift tax purposes.
+The amount of the annual exclusion is $15,000.00 for 2019.
+When a donor makes gifts to any person in 2019, the first $15,000.00 of those gifts is not treated as a taxable gift.
+A donor can, therefore, give an amount equal to the annual exclusion for the year to each of any number of persons without being treated as having made any gifts for gift tax purposes.

 Base for Computing Gift Tax